 Capitol Immersion Program

-Join our 4-day program for HBCU, PBI and other MSI students to build skills and networks that fuel careers of influence on and around Capitol Hill.
+Join our four-day program designed to help individuals build skills and networks that fuel careers of influence in politics and policy, both on and around Capitol Hill and in local legislative bodies.

-Are you an emerging talent with a passion to build a career in advocacy and action?
-There is no better way to start networking and developing valuable skills than in TWC’s Capitol Immersion Program, scheduled for March 17-20, 2024.
+Do you have a passion to build a career in advocacy and action?
+There is no better way to start networking and developing valuable skills than in TWC’s Capitol Immersion Program, October 2 - 5, 2025.

-Capitol Hill is the center of power and influence for our nation and our globe.
-Tens of thousands of individuals conduct business in a wide range of jobs, career paths and interests, shaping policy decisions that guide all aspects of our lives and inform the future of our world.
+Washington, D.C. is a center of power and influence for our nation and our globe.
+Tens of thousands of individuals conduct business in a wide range of jobs, shaping policy decisions that guide all aspects of our lives and inform the future of our world.

 Immersive, skills-focused and career-relevant curriculum, along with networking opportunities with leaders in politics, policy and influence, will help participants bridge the skills gap and open doors.
 These professional skills – like communication, critical thinking, adaptability, negotiation and more – are key to success in this fast-paced world and the program will help advance your knowledge.